PhilippDahlinger/byte_factory/docs/ecall.md

 # 🧩 FactoRISCo V — ECALL Reference Manual

+TODO: currently this is a ChatGPT generated stub.

 This document describes every **ECALL (Environment Call)** implemented in the **FactoRISCo V Runtime**.
 ECALLs provide a system-level interface between **user programs** and the **FactoRISCo V kernel** — similar to system calls in traditional operating systems.